AmarNathH/ODrive/docs/notes.md

 The ADC2 is configured to be triggered with rising edge of the trigger from TIM8 timer.
 ADC2 also has a configured interrupt ADC_IRQn.

 Channel 13 (M1_IB_Pin) is configured as regular channel with rank 1 and with sampling time of 3 Cycles.

 Channel 10 (M0_IB_Pin) is configured as an injected channel with rank 1, with number of injected conversions set to 1 (Single Mode).
 This channel also has the sampling time of 3 Cycles.
-This channel is triggered by the trigger from the TIM1 timer.
+This injection channel is triggered by the trigger from the TIM1 timer.

 **ADC3:**
 This ADC is running in Single-Channel Single Conversion Mode with a resolution of 12 bits and with a prescalar factor of 4.